-5. Don’t rely on willpower
+5. Don’t Rely on Willpower

-6. Find a purpose
+6. Find a Purpose

 Try moving more at work.
 Anything that allows you to exercise while ticking off other goals will help.
 It provides you with more gratification, and the costs of not doing it are higher.
-For instance, walking or cycling to work or making friends by joining a sports club, or running with a friend.
+For instance, you are walking or cycling to work or making friends by joining a sports club or running with a friend.
 Or the goal is to spend more time in the countryside, and running helps you do that.

-7. Make it a habit
+7. Make it a Habit

 When you take up running, it can be tiring just getting out of the door – where are your shoes?
 Your water bottle?
 What route are you going to take?
 After a while, there are no more extended benefits associated with the activity.
 Doing physical activity regularly and planning for it helps make it a sustainable behavior.
 Missing sessions doesn’t.

-8. Plan and prioritize
+8. Plan and Prioritize

 The two types of planning: The first is “action planning,” where you plan where, when, and how you will do it, and you try to stick with it.
 The second type is “coping planning,”: anticipating things that can get in the way and putting a plan into place to get motivated again.

-9. Keep it short
+9. Keep it Short

 A workout doesn’t have to take an hour.
-A well-structured 15-minute workout can be useful if you are short on time.
+A well-structured 15-minute workout can be helpful if you are short on time.
 As for regular, longer sessions, tell yourself you’re going to make time and change your schedule accordingly.

 It rains for a week, you don’t go running once, and then you feel guilty.
 It’s a combination of emotion and lack of confidence that brings us to the point where, if people fail a few times, they think it’s a failure of the entire project.
-Remember, it’s possible to get back on track.
+But, remember, it’s possible to get back on track.

 We start to lose muscle mass over the age of around 30.
-Resistance training (using bodyweight, such as push-ups, or equipment, such as resistance bands) is essential.
+Resistance training (using body weight, such as push-ups, or equipment, such as resistance bands) is essential.
 It is going to help keep muscle mass or at least slow down the loss.
 There needs to be some form of aerobic exercise, too, and people should start adding balance challenges because our balance is affected as we get older.

-12. Up the ante
+12. Up the Ante

 If you do 5k runs and don’t know if you should push faster or further, rate your exertion from one to 10.
 As you see those numbers go down, that’s when to start pushing yourself a bit faster.
 With regular exercise, you should be seeing progress over two weeks and pushing yourself if you feel it is getting easier.
-You’re looking for a change in your speed or endurance, or strength.
+You’re looking for a change in your speed or endurance or strength.

 You’re raising your heart rate, working your muscles, and having a good general workout.
 These take no more than 15-20 minutes and only require a chair for the tricep dips – although dumbbells can be helpful.

-14. Get out of breath
+14. Get Out of Breath

 The measure is to get hot, out of breath, and work at a level where, if you have a conversation while you’re doing it, you’re puffing a little.
 For example, with gardening, you’d have to be doing the more substantial gardening – digging – not just weeding.
 Also, if you’re walking the dog, make it a good exercise session – run with the dog, or find a route that includes some hills.

-The general rule is if it’s above the neck – a headache or a cold – while being mindful of how you’re feeling, you are generally OK to do some exercise.
-If it’s below the neck – if you’re having trouble breathing – rest.
+The general rule is if it’s above the neck – a headache or a cold – while being mindful of how you’re feeling, you are generally OK to do some exercise if it’s below the neck – if you’re having trouble breathing – rest.

-17. Take it slowly after pregnancy
+17. Take it Slowly After Pregnancy

 Again, listen to your body – and your doctor’s advice at your six-week postnatal checkup.
 After a cesarean section, getting back to exercise will be slower.
 At the same time, pregnancy-related back injuries and abdominal muscles problems all affect how soon you can get back to training and may require physiotherapy.